Billionaire Public Park Land Grab in Flushing Meadows Corona Park

 NYS Assemblymember Jeffrion Aubrey has sponsored a bill to allow a billionaire to build a casino on Queens parkland.
 Why can't the billionaire buy his own land to build the casino?
 And why has Aubrey supported this public park land grab?

-Click here to read the OpEd by the President of a local non-profit explaining the situation.
+Click here to read the OpEd by the President of a local non-profit explaining the situation - scroll down to May 9, 2023.
 Billionaire Steve Cohen appears to be making bid to essentially privatize Flushing Meadows Corona Park in Queens.

-- CLICK here in the future for an update on Billionaire Steve Cohen Mets Owner Making a Public Park Land Grab with the help of Jeffrion Aubrey?
+- CLICK here to directly to the OpEd on Billionaire Steve Cohen Mets Owner Making a Public Park Land Grab with the help of Jeffrion Aubrey?

 LIC Real Estate Breakfast